Pancreatic Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 The highest cure rate occurs when the tumor is truly localized to the pancreas; however, this stage of disease accounts for less than 20% of cases.
 For patients with localized disease and small cancers (<2 cm) with no lymph node metastases and no extension beyond the capsule of the pancreas, complete surgical resection is associated with an actuarial 5-year survival rate of 18% to 24%.[10][Level of evidence C1]

-Surgical resection is the mainstay of curative treatment and provides a survival benefit in patients with small, localized pancreatic tumors, but should be considered only alongside systemic therapy.
+Surgical resection is the mainstay of curative treatment and provides a survival benefit in patients with small, localized pancreatic tumors, but it should be considered only alongside systemic therapy.
 Patients with unresectable, metastatic, or recurrent disease are unlikely to benefit from surgical resection.

 Information about ongoing clinical trials for pancreatic cancer is available from the NCI website.